-Students can register free of charge for provisional membership of one special interest group and receive a monthly complimentary e-newsletter from one faculty of their choice.
-Faculties and special interest groups are groups designed to support you in areas of work and industry sectors that are of particular interest to you.
+Students can register free of charge for provisional membership of one community and receive a monthly complimentary e-newsletter from one faculty of their choice.
+Faculties and communities are groups designed to support you in areas of work and industry sectors that are of particular interest to you.

 Once you've decided which group you'd like to join, email your student number, full name, organisation's name, email address, expected qualification date and

 Our faculties are specialist bodies that offer members networking opportunities, influence and recognition within clearly defined areas of technical expertise.

 As well as providing accurate and timely technical analysis, they lead the way in many professional and wider business issues through stimulating debate, shaping policy and encouraging good practice.

 Their value is endorsed by over 40,000 members who currently belong to one or more of the seven faculties currently offering a subscription service:

 As a student studying for the ACA you can register to receive complimentary newsletters from any of the faculties via email free of charge.

 To register for this service please email your student number, full name and the faculty of your choice to email@example.com.

 Read this beginner’s guide bitcoins and find out everything you need to know about the world’s leading cryptocurrency.
 Provided to you by the Financial Reporting Faculty.